Table of Contents

 What is the Salary of a Travel Nurse?

 Some people start to wonder about how to become a travel nurse after hearing about the salary potential of travel nursing.
-It’s no secret travel nurses make great money, almost 30% more than staff nurses.
+It’s no secret travel nurses make great money; they tend to make the same if not more then a staff nurse.
 Keep in mind rates increase and decrease for many reasons so there is no straight answer to “How much do travel nurses make?”

 Factors in Travel Nurse Salary